stolostron/multicluster-global-hub/doc/README.md

 ### Multicluster Global Hub Operator

 The Multicluster Global Hub Operator contains the components of multicluster global hub.
 The Operator deploys all of the required components for global multicluster management.
-The components include `multicluster-global-hub-manager` in the global hub cluster and `multicluster-global-hub-agent` in the regional hub clusters.
+The components include `multicluster-global-hub-manager` in the global hub cluster and `multicluster-global-hub-agent` in the managed hub clusters.

 The Operator also leverages the `manifestwork` custom resource to deploy the Red Hat Advanced Cluster Management for Kubernetes Operator on the managed cluster.
 After the Red Hat Advanced Cluster Management Operator is deployed on the managed cluster, the managed cluster becomes a standard Red Hat Advanced Cluster Management Hub cluster.
-This hub cluster is now a regional hub cluster.
+This hub cluster is now a managed hub cluster.

 ### Multicluster Global Hub Manager

 The Multicluster Global Hub Manager is used to persist the data into the `postgreSQL` database.
 The data is from Kafka transport.
-The manager also posts the data to the Kafka transport, so it can be synchronized with the data on the regional hub clusters.
+The manager also posts the data to the Kafka transport, so it can be synchronized with the data on the managed hub clusters.

 ### Multicluster Global Hub Agent

-The Multicluster Global Hub Agent runs on the regional hub clusters.
-It synchronizes the data between the global hub cluster and the regional hub clusters.
-For example, the agent synchronizes the information of the managed clusters from the regional hub clusters with the global hub cluster and synchronizes the policy or application from the global hub cluster and the regional hub clusters.
+The Multicluster Global Hub Agent runs on the managed hub clusters.
+It synchronizes the data between the global hub cluster and the managed hub clusters.
+For example, the agent synchronizes the information of the managed clusters from the managed hub clusters with the global hub cluster and synchronizes the policy or application from the global hub cluster and the managed hub clusters.

 ### Multicluster Global Hub Observability